goober99/lisp-gui-examples/examples/eql5/tutorial.md

 Quick Layouts.

-We arrange items in our UI using `ColumnLayout` and `RowLayout` from Qt Quick Layouts. `ColumnLayout` arranges its childrent vertically, and `RowLayout` arranged its children horizontally.
+We arrange items in our UI using `ColumnLayout` and `RowLayout` from Qt Quick Layouts. `ColumnLayout` arranges its children vertically, and `RowLayout` arranged its children horizontally.
 At the top, there will be a slider, so we'll put a `Slider` within a `ColumnLayout`.